is the U.S. 'remotely prepared' for coronavirus (COVID-19)?

 How to Curb the Menace

-Leverage on remote sampling will reduce delays in testing samples. volumetric absorptive microsampling (VAMS) devices like Mitra allow researchers to collect research samples remotely.
+Leveraging remote sampling will reduce delays in testing samples.
+Volumetric absorptive microsampling tools like Mitra devices allow researchers to collect research samples remotely.
 It uses microsampling to yield consistent results comparable to standard phlebotomy.

 The microsamples are stable for 21 days at room temperature and 2-5 days at ambient temperatures.
 This eliminates issues occurring during transportation of samples for testing.
 It explains why VAMS devices like Mitra may play a critical role in coronavirus applications.